Fracking: the facts

 Scientists agree that if we are to avoid dangerous levels of global warming, the majority of proven fossil fuel reserves need to stay in the ground.

 This has been acknowledged by Shell, former US President Barack Obama and the Governor of the Bank of England.
-Recent analysis shows that this is not just about reserves – burning just the oil, coal and gas already in production will take us over 2°C of warming.
+Analysis shows that this is not just about reserves – burning just the oil, coal and gas already in production will take us over 2°C of warming.
 There is no space for new fossil fuel exploration.

 Fracking for unconventional oil and gas just adds to the stockpile of fossil fuels that we can’t burn, making it more challenging to keep the world below the internationally agreed target of no more than 1.5°C of global warming.